Dow Jones & Co Inc v Gutnick: Facts

-In court it was proven that only five copies of the Barron's print edition were sent from New Jersey to be circulated in Australia, but that none had actually arrived in the Jurisdiction.
+In court it was proved that only five copies of the Barron's print edition were sent from New Jersey to be circulated in Australia, but that none had actually arrived in the Jurisdiction.
 Gutnick therefore resorted to the internet based publication in order to show an actionable tort in the jurisdiction.
 The Internet version of the magazine had 550,000 international subscribers and 1700 Australian-based credit cards.

 Geoffrey Robertson QC argued for the publisher Dow Jones as to whether it was considered to be "published from" where it was uploaded in New Jersey or "published into" where it was downloaded by subscribers in Victoria, Australia.
 The argument was on publication and jurisdiction.

 Decision

 In a unanimous decision, all seven High Court justices decided that Gutnick had the right to sue for defamation at his primary residence and the place he was best known.
 Victoria was considered the place where damage to his reputation occurred.
 The High Court decided that defamation did not occur at the time of publishing, but as soon as a third party read the publication and thought less of the individual who was defamed.